pingcap/tispark/docs/design/2022-07-20-insert-support.md

 ### Compatible with different Spark versions
 The interface we used to combine DataSource V1 and DataSource V2 is different between Spark 3.0, 3.1, and 3.2.
-So we need to write code for each one.
+So we need to write code for each version.
+Then we can use reflection to get object of corresponding version。

 To be specific, we will use V1WriteBuilder in 3.0 and 3.1, and use V1Write in 3.2.

 ### Why not V2 write model
 There is a deduplicate operation in TiSpark that will handle the problem that data have the same unique key.